How Often Should You Change A Mattress?

 • Maximum lifespan: Regardless of quality, you should replace your mattress after 10 to 15 years at the latest - just for hygiene’s sake.

-But is it enough to just clock the years?
+But is it enough to just clock the years to figure out when you should change your mattress?

 Even if your mattress hasn’t hit its max age, there are warning signs you shouldn’t ignore: